themains/password/README.md

 output - `0`<br>

 The bleu score on the test dataset is `0.02` <br>
-After training the model for 10 epochs the bleu score on the test dataset increased to `0.96`
+After training the model for ten epochs, the bleu score on the test dataset increased to `0.96`

 ### Validation